agasready/gunbound_launcher/README.md

 GB_launcher_v2.5.py: Main launcher script. compat/: Contains subfolders 1 (Voodoo2), 2 (DXwnd), 3 (Windowed), 4 (Compat) for display mode files.
 Launcher.ini: Auto-generated config file for accounts and patches.

-Notes

-Force Push: If pushing fails, use git push -f origin main to overwrite remote history (caution: this deletes remote data).
-Backup: Keep a copy of GB_launcher_v2.5.py, compat folder, and Launcher.ini in a safe place.
-HDD Dock: Ensure drive E: (HDD dock) is connected and stable for Git commands and launcher.
-Contributing: Open issues or pull requests for improvements.